Stress and acne

 Acne usually appears on your face, back, or even your neck and shoulders.
 Although it occurs most often during the teenage years, it can affect you at any age.

 The relationship between stress and acne has been misunderstood by many.
 Stress can’t directly cause acne.
-However, studies have shown that if you already have acne, stress does make it worse.
+However,

 Researchers have found that wounds, including acne, are much slower in healing when a person is under stress.
 Slower healing of acne means that the pimples stay longer and are more susceptible to increasing in severity.
 It can also mean that more acne is visible at one time because it takes longer for each pimple to heal during a breakout.